tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 will stack the datapoints into an `numpy.ndarray`, but since original images are of different shapes, we use `use_list=True` so that it just produces lists.

-On an SSD you probably can already observe good speed here (e.g. 5 it/s, that is 1280 images/s), but on HDD the speed may be just 1 it/s, because we are doing heavy random read on the filesystem (regardless of whether `shuffle` is True).
+On a good filesystem you probably can already observe good speed here (e.g. 5 it/s, that is 1280 images/s), but on HDD the speed may be just 1 it/s, because we are doing heavy random read on the filesystem (regardless of whether `shuffle` is True).
+Image decoding in `cv2.imread` could also be a bottleneck at this early stage.

 We will now add the cheapest pre-processing now to get an ndarray in the end instead of a list (because training will need ndarray eventually):